 There are several vectors for exploiting VoIP.
 Areas of greatest concern include sniffing VoIP traffic, undermining specific VoIP system implementation flaws and attacking call manager servers.
 Let's look at each type of attack and discuss how you can defend your own VoIP infrastructure.

 First off, we've got the possibility of sniffing VoIP calls.
 Because VoIP traffic is typically sent across Ethernet or even wireless networks, it is subject to packet-capture tools that record all packets passing through a given machine's network interface.
-Attackers can choose from a variety of different sniffing tools to grab VoIP packets,
+Attackers can choose from a variety of different sniffing tools to grab VoIP packets, including tcpdump and Wireshark (the new name of the Ethereal project).
+However, once the packets have been captured, an attacker needs to turn them into sound files to hear the VoIP communications.
+Wireshark includes a handy tool for doing just that by turning captured VoIP sessions into .raw or .au audio files, which can be listened to using most audio and video playing software.

 Even before Wireshark, the first widely publicized implementation of a VoIP sniffer-to-audio file generator was called Voice Over Misconfigured Internet Telephones, or VOMIT for short.
 While VOMIT was widely used several years ago, Wireshark has since become the most popular tool for mounting this kind of attack.
 With this functionality, any sniffer that can capture files in the traditional tcpdump-style is effectively a VoIP wiretap, gathering conversations that can be listened to later.